What is Medicare Part D?

 The coverage gap lasts until you have spent your plan's out-of-pocket limit in a single year.
 When the coverage gap ends, the catastrophic coverage stage begins.
 In this stage, you pay small co-pays to fill your prescriptions for the rest of that calendar year.

-- Plans may limit how much of a medication will be covered.
+- Limit how much of a medication will be covered

-- Plans may have a step therapy requirement.
+- Have a step therapy requirement.
 This means that the prescribed drug is covered only after you try one or more similar, lower cost drugs.

 What pharmacies can you use with a Medicare prescription drug plan?

 Each prescription drug plan has a network of contracted pharmacies.
 You must use network pharmacies in order to get the discounted plan price for your drugs.

 Some plans offer a mail-order pharmacy benefit that may allow you to save money when you have your medication mailed to your home.